Benfotiamine

 Diabetic peripheral neuropathy (mixed RCT results)

-BEDIP 2005 (3-week pilot RCT): benfotiamine improved neuropathy vs placebo.
-BENDIP 2008 (Stracke, 6-week RCT, n=181): 600 mg/day showed significant improvement in TSS pain score; 300 mg/day showed trend.
-CONTRADICTORY: Fraser 2012 24-month T1D RCT (n=67) showed NO effect on peripheral nerve function or inflammatory markers despite improved thiamine status.
-BOND 2024 12-month T2D RCT (n=67, 600 mg/day) FAILED to demonstrate favorable effects on morphometric, functional, or clinical neuropathy endpoints.
-Mixed evidence — short-term symptomatic benefit possible, long-term progression modification unclear.
+A 3-week pilot RCT found benfotiamine improved neuropathy vs placebo.
+A 6-week RCT found 600 mg/day significantly improved TSS pain score, while 300 mg/day showed a trend.
+Contradictory: a 24-month type 1 diabetes RCT showed no effect on peripheral nerve function or inflammatory markers despite improved thiamine status, and a 12-month type 2 diabetes RCT (600 mg/day) failed to demonstrate favorable effects on morphometric, functional, or clinical neuropathy endpoints.
+Mixed evidence: short-term symptomatic benefit possible, long-term progression modification unclear.

 Blocks three pathways of hyperglycemic damage

-Hammes 2003 (, Nat Med) FOUNDATIONAL mechanistic study showed benfotiamine BLOCKS THREE MAJOR PATHWAYS of hyperglycemic damage: (1) hexosamine pathway, (2) advanced glycation end products (AGEs) formation, (3) protein kinase C (PKC) activation.
-Mechanism via activation of transketolase — diverting glycolytic intermediates into pentose phosphate pathway.
+A foundational mechanistic study showed benfotiamine blocks three major pathways of hyperglycemic damage: (1) hexosamine pathway, (2) advanced glycation end products (AGEs) formation, (3) protein kinase C (PKC) activation.
+Mechanism via activation of transketolase, diverting glycolytic intermediates into the pentose phosphate pathway.
 Prevented experimental diabetic retinopathy in animal models.
-Influential proof-of-concept for thiamine derivative in diabetic complications.
+Influential proof-of-concept for a thiamine derivative in diabetic complications.

 Reduced advanced glycation end product (AGE) formation